Diagram spaces, diagram spectra, and spectra of units: The adjunction between -spaces and -modules

 The functors we have denoted by $\bbN_{S}$ and $\bbN^{\#}_{S}$ are called $\bbN$ and $\bbN^{\#}$ in \cite{MM}.
-The cited source only contains the comparison of orthogonal spectra and $S$-modules, but the equivalence of orthogonal spectra and $\bbL$-spectra follows by the same arguments, using the model structure for $\bbL$-spectra from \cite{EKMM}.
+The cited source only contains the comparison of orthogonal spectra and $S$-modules, but the equivalence of orthogonal spectra and $\bbL$-spectra follows by the equivalence between the categories of $\bbL$-spectra and $S$-modules.

-We now make the central definition underlying the comparison between $\cI$-spaces and $\bbL$-spaces. \begin{definition} The space of linear isometries $\cI_c(V, U)$ is an $\bbL$-space with the action
+We now make the central definition underlying the comparison between $\cI$-spaces and $\bbL$-spaces. \begin{definition} Let $W$ be a real inner-product space of countable dimension.
+The space of linear isometries $\cI_c(W, U)$ is an $\bbL$-space with the action

 given by composition.
 Define $\bbQ^{*} \colon \cI^{\op} \arr \sU[\bbL]$ by:

 \end{definition}